Larry E. Smedley: Biography

 He enlisted in the United States Marine Corps on March 18, 1966, at Orlando, Florida, then reported to the Marine Corps Recruit Depot Parris Island, South Carolina, and underwent recruit training with the 1st Recruit Training Battalion.
 In July 1966, he completed individual combat training with the 2nd Infantry Training Battalion, 1st Infantry Training Regiment, Marine Corps Base Camp Lejeune, North Carolina.

 Upon completion of recruit training, Pvt Smedley served as a rifleman and fire team leader with Companies D and C, respectively, 1st Battalion, 8th Marines, 2nd Marine Division, Camp Lejeune.
-He was promoted to private first class on September 1, 1966, and to Lance Corporal on January 1, 1967.
+He was promoted to private first class on September 1, 1966, and to lance corporal on January 1, 1967.

-In July 1967, LCpl Smedley arrived in the Republic of Vietnam.
-He was assigned duty as a rifleman and squad radio man with Company D, 1st Battalion, 7th Marines, 1st Marine Division, and was promoted to Corporal on September 1, 1967.
+In July 1967, Lance Corporal Smedley arrived in the Republic of Vietnam.
+He was assigned duty as a rifleman and squad radio man with Company D, 1st Battalion, 7th Marines, 1st Marine Division, and was promoted to corporal on September 1, 1967.
 While on patrol in Quảng Nam Province on December 21, 1967, he was mortally wounded in the action for which he earned the Medal of Honor.

-Larry Smedley was buried with full military honors in Arlington National Cemetery, Arlington, Virginia.
+Larry Smedley was buried with full military honors at Arlington National Cemetery, Arlington, Virginia.